new blog

 A Dene BUDDHIST Striving to be Happy 2021/22

-In this post I look at how to be happy in a context of living in these uncertain times, using meditation, recognising trauma, and improving my,brain.
+In this post, I explore how to find happiness while living in uncertain times.
+I use meditation, recognize trauma, and work on improving my brain.
 After all, it is my obligation to do what it takes to be happy, for me and and others.

 The last two years have been challenging for me, and I am sure for you too.
 It’s helpful to consider that we are not alone.

-I believe our collective response to the pandemic to some degree is imbedded in our fear of the unknown, that activated our amygdala, which is the part of our brain responsible for reacting to fear and puts our brain into overdrive.
+I believe our collective response to the pandemic, to some degree, is embedded in our fear of the unknown.
+This fear activates our amygdala.
+The amygdala is the part of our brain responsible for reacting to fear.
+It puts our brain into overdrive.

 These two years were scary, no question.
 When we show up in life in a state of constant fear and stress we behave differently.
 None of us knew how to process what we were living through.
 We see government lifting restrictions and activities getting back to normal, but we’re reluctant to trust it.
 That is trauma.
 For me, after news of family deaths, Every time the phone rings I hold my breath expecting the worst news.